johannes-bln/LiveMusic/README.md

 11. Hit Save and Confirm

+12. Repeat this for the same bundle identifier as a new bundle.identifier.**debug** with the ".debug" at the end

-12. This sometimes takes up to 30 min, so if you encounter errors with the Frameworks (it should be normal in this time ^^)
+13. This sometimes takes up to 30 min, so if you encounter errors with the Frameworks (it should be normal in this time ^^)

-13. Finaly: Build & Run 🔨
+14. Finaly: Build & Run 🔨

 Enjoy! — Quick and simple.